Bcook2289/calm-anchor-architecture/README.md

 Firebase Authentication manages secure user identity and session persistence across web and mobile environments.

 Firestore serves as the primary data store.
 At the current stage, the database contains a `users` collection composed of authenticated user documents and associated metadata.
-The schema is intentionally minimal while core authentication and platform stability are being solidified.
+The schema was intentionally left minimal while core authentication and platform stability was solidified.

 The application is configured as:
 - A Firebase Web App for browser deployment